Ollo/ollo.github.io/source/_posts/dynamic-styles-with-sass-maps.md

 title: dynamic styles with sass maps
 tags:
   - sass
+  - css
 date: 2015-12-16 10:10:37
 ---

-So recently I was working on a series of content cards and each of them needed a unique color.
-Instead of writing simple classes I wanted to dynamically generate them via a sass map and a couple of simple functions.
+So recently I was working on an angular directive that produced a content card and each of them needed a unique accent color.
+Each of these cards are produced through an `ng-repeat` as a result of an api response that was fairly limited in data / context.
+Essentially all I had to identify each card was a single letter that was used on each card.

+Usually in this situation I would just manually write six disctinct classes since there was such a small number of variants but lately I've been seeing some fun applications of sass maps and functions so I wanted to give them a shot.
+Below is what I ended up with.

     $card_colors: (